 Ownership is obtained not through formal learning in educational institutions, such as schools or courses;

 3.Take place spontaneously; and

+4. Experienced directly by children produces meaningful language contexts.

-4. In addition, Chaer (2009) during language acquisition, it includes competency processes and performance processes.
+In addition, Chaer (2009) during language acquisition includes competency processes and performance processes.
 These two processes are two different processes.
 Competence is the process of mastering grammar spontaneously / unwittingly.
 The performance process includes the process of understanding and the publishing process.
-These two types of processes have been controlled by the child will be his linguistic ability.
+These two types of processes have been controlled by the child will and his linguistic ability.
 So, linguistic abilities consist of the ability to understand and publish new sentences.
-Based on the statement before, what is the visible of student second language acquisition and learning after watching Youtube`s video.
+Based on the above statement, what is analyzed about student second language acquisition and learning after watching Youtube`s video.
 The possibility is in linguistics abilities.

-Since first launched, now Youtube becomes most popular website on sharing video.
+Since first launched, now Youtube becomes most popular website of sharing videos.
 Video blogging has big role in Youtube.
 Vlogs began to appear in 2000, at that time a young man named Adam Kontras borrowed a video of a friend's time and moved to the Los Angeles area to get a Business Show call at the time.
 This video became the longest video blog in 2000.
 Then in November, still in 2000 another young man named Adrian Miles joined in making a video but was different from the others.
 He made a video that only contained words and images and named the video as a Vlog.
 This is the Vlog that we recognize until now.
 Although Vlog began to exist in 2000, but in Indonesia it only started viral around 2014.

-Vloggers in Indonesia now is very developed in Indonesia.
+Vloggers in Indonesia now are very developed.
 There are many Indonesian vloggers who have millions of subscribers with various genres or kinds of videos uploaded.
 This makes adolescents in Indonesia really like watching vlog whether it's Indonesian, English or a mixture of both languages.
 This is why Indonesian student can get second language learning from informal environment.

 METHODOLOGY